 When Sage Vyas projected his energy into Queen Ambika, the intensity of energy was huge she closed her eyes.
 Queen Ambalika was shaking and her skin became yellow in fear.
 While maid was calm and withstood the projection fearlessly.
 Sage Vyas told her mother Satyawati that closing of eyes will result in the birth of blind Dhritharashtra, fearing the intensity will lead to a birth of a weak prince Pandu.
 However since the maid was stronger among all to absorb the energy bravely, she will give birth to knowledgeable healthy man who will master the principles of Dharma and Vedas known as Vidur.
 Vidur would later manage the administration of Hastinapur under King Dhritharashtra.

-Birth of the Kauravs, 100 Sons of Gandhari with the Vedic Simulation Process
+Vedic Cloning Process: Birth of the Kauravas, 100 Sons of Gandhari

 Hybrid Children of Gandhari – First 15 Months in Womb Later Artificial Surrogacy of 2 years